-- Place a checkmark in the TITLE PAGE check box if you wish to include a title page with the printout. - From the INPUT ECHO group, you may select the tables to be printed...
+Place a checkmark in the TITLE PAGE check box if you wish to include a title page with the printout.

+From the RANGE group, you may select the range of nodes and elements to be printed for each of the tabular output blocks.